 Yes, this can be done!
 And it's very easy to setup.
+For example, assume you want to have access to the hosts kis001 and lfe001, both behind the LOFAR portal.
 All you have to do is add the following lines to your ~/.ssh/config file: